Square-face/SchoolHard-Android/README.md

 * Seamless integration with SchoolSoft's API

 ## Installation
-SchoolHard is currently available for installation via AppCenter.
+The android version of SchoolHard is currently available for installation via AppCenter.
 You can choose between the stable release or the beta release:

 - [Stable Release](https://install.appcenter.ms/orgs/sq8/apps/schoolhard/distribution_groups/stable)
 - [Beta Release](https://install.appcenter.ms/orgs/sq8/apps/schoolhard/distribution_groups/beta)

-## Usage
-(Provide detailed steps on how to use your app.
-Include screenshots or videos if possible to guide users visually)
+The IOS app has not start development yet.
+If you wish to help, please visit [the repo](https://github.com/Square-face/SchoolHard-IOS) and get started

 ## How to Contribute